 - Abide by all the rules in the agreement between the landlord and tenant.

-As a landlord, you are responsible for:
+As a property owner in Alberta, you are responsible for:

 - Make sure the property is livable throughout the whole period the tenant(s) are renting from you.